smohith/cp4i-install/README.md

       ![cp4i-pn-runtime-create-es-config.png](images/cp4i-pn-runtime-create-es-config.png)

-   5. If you see get the following warning message, you can safely ignore it.
-This is because we have deployed the instance with no security
+   5. If you get the following warning message, you can safely ignore it.
+This is because we have deployed the instance with no persistent storage.

       ![cp4i-pn-runtime-create-es-warning.png](images/cp4i-pn-runtime-create-es-warning.png)

    6. If you notice the deployed Event Streams instance remains in the `Pending` state indefinitely switch to the OpenShift console and check the pods within the `eventstreams` namespace.
-If everything started successfully you should see something like:
+If everything started successfully you should see something like this:

       ![cp4i-pn-runtime-create-es-pods.png](images/cp4i-pn-runtime-create-es-pods.png)

    7. You can then go back to the Platform Navigator UI and click on the `Refresh` icon.
-The `Warning` state is just the result of security being disabled.
+The `Warning` state is just the result of security being disabled and using ephemeral storage.

       ![cp4i-pn-runtime-refresh.png](images/cp4i-pn-runtime-refresh.png)